Australian gold rushes: 1846: Castambul, South Australia

-Gold was found in South Australia and Australia's first gold mine was established.
-From the earliest days of the Colony of South Australia men, including Johannes Menge the geologist with the South Australian Company, had been seeking gold.
+Gold was found in South Australia, and Australia's first gold mine was established.
+From the earliest days of the Colony of South Australia, men, including Johannes Menge, the geologist with the South Australian Company, had been seeking gold.
 "Armed with miner's pick, numberless explorers are to be found prying into the depths of the valleys or climbing the mountain tops.
 No place is too remote".

 Gold was found in January 1846 by Captain Thomas Terrell at the Victoria Mine near Castambul, in the Adelaide Hills, South Australia, about 10 mi east of Adelaide.
 Some of the gold was made into a brooch sent to Queen Victoria.
 Samples were displayed at the Great Exhibition at the Crystal Palace in 1851.
 Share prices rose from £2 to £30, but soon fell back to £3 when no further gold was found.
-Unfortunately for the investors, and everyone else concerned, the mine's total gold production never amounted to more than 24 ounces (680 g).
+Unfortunately for the investors and everyone else concerned, the mine's total gold production never amounted to more than 24 ounces (680 g).

 1847: Victoria

 Gold was found at Port Phillip (Victoria) by a shepherd.
-About April 1847, a shepherd took a sample of ore about the size of an apple, that he believed to be copper, into the jewellery store of Charles Brentani in Collins Street, Melbourne, where the sample was purchased by an employee, Joseph Forrester, a gold and silver smith.
+In April 1847, a shepherd took a sample of ore about the size of an apple, which he believed to be copper, into the jewellery store of Charles Brentani in Collins Street, Melbourne, where the sample was purchased by an employee, Joseph Forrester, a gold and silver smith.
 The shepherd refused to disclose to Forrester where he had obtained the nugget, but stated that "there was plenty more of it where it came from" on the station where he worked about 60 mi from Melbourne.
 The sample was tested by Forrester and found to be 65 percent virgin gold.
-A sample of this ore was given to Captain Clinch who took it to Hobart.
+A sample of this ore was given to Captain Clinch, who took it to Hobart.